Schools and commissioners often ask how they can be confident a wellbeing programme actually works. Independent awards are one clear way to check.

 In Summary

-myHappymind’s King’s Award for Enterprise (2025), Bett Awards 2026, and BESA 2025 wins, together with our four BESA 2026 shortlisted entries, reflect independent, external confirmation of the evidence and impact behind our science-based wellbeing programmes for children, schools and families.
+myHappymind’s King’s Award for Enterprise (2025), Bett Awards (2026), BESA 2025 win, and two BESA 2026 wins (Primary – Outstanding Curriculum Resource, and Outstanding Early Years Resource or Service), reflect independent, external confirmation of the evidence and impact behind our science-based wellbeing programmes for children, schools and families.
 For schools and commissioners weighing up a wellbeing and PSHE programme, that’s a clear, verifiable signal alongside your own judgement.

 Get in Touch